Contact Lens Care

 Are contact lenses safe for my child?

 Contact lenses are specifically designed to feel natural on the eye and offer zero interruption while correcting your vision.
-When it comes to contact lenses being suitable for your child, it’s a case of whether your child is able to apply and remove the lenses easily, and whether they’re responsible enough to follow the hygiene and safety guidelines that accompany them.
+When it comes to contact lenses being suitable for your child, it’s a case of whether the lenses are worn correctly and your child is able to apply and remove the lenses easily, and whether they’re responsible enough to follow the hygiene and safety guidelines that accompany them.

 What does my child need to know about looking after contact lenses?

-If your child is prescribed daily contact lenses, then they’ll only need to familiarise themselves with how to put in and take out their contacts.
-As well as remember to take them out before they get into bed at night.
+If your child is prescribed daily disposable contact lenses, then they’ll only need to familiarise themselves with how to put in and take out their contacts and remember to take them out before they get into bed at night.

 Why are contact lenses better than glasses for my child?

 First and foremost, there’s the freedom that contact lenses afford your child.
 Glasses can be a constraint for children who are particularly active in say, sports or stage performance.
-On top of this, contact lenses are also often linked to a boost in self-esteem.
+On top of this, contact lenses are also often linked to boost self-esteem as children can be left to feel self-conscious wearing glasses.

-There can also be benefits for their vision.
+There can also be benefits of contact lenses for their vision.
 In some cases, contact lenses have been shown to slow down the progression of myopia (short-sightedness).
-Wearing contact lenses also offers a certain degree of UV protection.
+Contact lens wear can also offer a certain degree of UV protection.

 And finally, contact lenses help to improve your child’s safety and field of vision.
 We all know that kids can be pretty active at times and are always running about here and there, playing sports or games outdoors.
 Wearing glasses during sports and activities can sometimes be a burden to them, restricting their field of vision and providing a constant distraction due to the danger of them falling off.
 And the biggest concern of all is if their glasses were to break during a game, putting their eyes at serious risk of damage.